NEANIAS-Space/ViaLacteaWeb-doc/source/surveys.rst

 Loading DataCube surveys
 ========================

-To access DataCube surveys data, open a left panel by clicking on a Search icon and enter galactic coordinates (see :numref:`leftpanelfig`)
+To access DataCube surveys data, open a left panel by clicking on a Search icon and enter galactic coordinates (see :numref:`leftpanelfig`), for example glon:20,glat:0,rad:0.2.

 .. _leftpanelfig:
 .. figure:: images/im2.png